 What are the median wages for 'Mental Health and Substance Abuse Social Workers' in the United States?

 In 2021 the median annual wage for 'Mental Health and Substance Abuse Social Workers' was $49,130, or $23.62 hourly

 'Mental Health and Substance Abuse Social Workers' are paid 7.4% higher than the national median wage, which stands at $45,760

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 116,780 people employed as Mental Health and Substance Abuse Social Workers.
+As of 2021 there were 113,810 people employed as Mental Health and Substance Abuse Social Workers within the United States.

 Assess and treat individuals with mental, emotional, or substance abuse problems, including abuse of alcohol, tobacco, and/or other drugs.
 Activities may include individual and group therapy, crisis intervention, case management, client advocacy, prevention, and education.

 SOC Code: 21-1023.00